vwt-digital/dynamic-data-manipulation-api/README.md

 To track all changes that are made using the API some form of audit logging can be enabled.
 By declaring the configuration variable `AUDIT_LOGS_NAME` the API will log each transaction into the Database.
 This will create a new table in the chosen database and will be filled with the following transaction information:
-- Date
-- User
+- Attributes changed
-- Entity changes
+- Entity ID
+- Table Name
-- Database table name
+- Timestamp
+- User email or IP

 ### Deploying to Google Cloud Platform
 To deploy the API to the Google Cloud Platform a couple of options are available.